 SEAC provides staff development, workshops, and training sessions for districts upon request.
 These trainings are tailored in focus, length, and location to meet district needs.
 The following is a list of common topics requested by district.
 Districts are encouraged to contact SEAC if they seek additional training topics not listed.
 SEAC presenters are experienced, respected experts in their fields.
-Contact Olivia Mata, Executive Assistant, for more information.
+Contact SEAC for more information.

 - Advocacy Campaigns

 - Best Practices of School District Negotiators